JanssenProject/jans/scim-client/README.md

 and the patterns for exchanging this schema using HTTP in a platform-neutral fashion.
 The aim of SCIM is achieving interoperability, security, and scalability in the context of identity management.

-Developers can think of SCIM merely as a REST API with endpoints exposing CRUD functionality (create, update, retrieve and delete).
+Developers can think of SCIM as a REST API with endpoints exposing CRUD functionality (create, update, retrieve and delete).

 This project consists of a ready-to-use Java client to interact with those endpoints.